isabella232/15-466-f18-game3/README.md

 Listen and observe the order of cubes to be triggered.
 Press the arrow keys in exactly the same order to win.
 There are 8 stages in total.
 If any input is wrong, the program will restart current level automatically.

+At the beginning of each level, the game starts with a prelude (4 ascending sounds, can be ignored), followed by a series of sounds.
+The player need to replay the series of sounds after the prelude, not the prelude itself.

 Changes From The Design Document:

 At the final stage, the cubes will not glow.
 You can only rely on your ears to get it right.